felixdorn/rocketlog/README.md

 [https://rocketlog.app](https://rocketlog.app)
 [github.com/jessarcher/rocketlog](github.com/jessarcher/rocketlog)

-All good things should be credited to the original author.
+All good things should be credited to the original authors.
 All bad things are mine.